 “Good to finally get away.”

 I pulled out an earbud, and after he repeated the question, I told him that “good” didn’t even begin to describe it.
 Even “great” might be an understatement.
 And as often happens on flights, two strangers started chatting.
 Since talking about sports these days can be more volatile than talking about politics or religion (especially for San Francisco 49ers fans), the conversation quickly shifted to where you’d expect: careers.

 “So, what kind of work do you do?”

-I said that I was the Chief Revenue Officer for Hello Heart, a fantastic, mission-driven company that helps save lives.
+I said that I was the Chief Revenue Officer for Hello Heart, a fantastic, mission-driven company that helps people lead healthier lives.

 I don’t know if it was the enthusiastic tone of my voice, but he wanted to know more.
 I wanted to make sure my response reflected how I sincerely feel about Hello Heart.
 How could I make my answer interesting, memorable, colorful, and fun?
 Of course, the answer was right before my eyes -- or actually, make that in my ears: music!
 I’d explain what makes Hello Heart amazing and why organizations LOVE what we do by using three legendary artists on my rather eclectic playlist: Aretha Franklin, The Beatles, and Daft Punk.

 And so, here is what I shared with my fellow traveler at a cruising altitude of about 36,000 feet: